 The history of gambling is closely linked with the history of humanity.
 It’s no secret that people love to gamble.
 When tracking the origins of gambling you will find that we have always been interested in the games of chance.
 However, back then compared to now the difference is in what is used as a bet and what can be won.

 This gambling happens on a slot machine, roulette, or the lottery.
 Many adults enjoy spending a bit of money on gambling.
 But, how exactly did our love of games of chance come to be?
 How far back does the history of gambling go?

 River Nile Casino has put together a brief history of gambling as a guide to know where it all started.
 However, the exact details about the very beginnings of gambling are unknown, and the subject as a whole could take many pages to cover.
 Hence, we put together a brief history of gambling overview as we understand it today.

-The casinos listed offer gambling services to American players and in some way form part of the gambling history in the US.
+The casinos listed below offer gambling services to American players and in some way form part of the gambling history.
 However, they are accessible online with a multitude of gambling services available for real money.

 The Beginning: History of Gambling

 It is highly unlikely that we will ever know exactly when, how, and were the first gambling started.
 It is entirely likely that it happened between some of our oldest ancestors wagering on who would collect the most berries, or hunt the largest animal that day.
 But when it comes to the history of gambling, the earliest recordings of gambling happened in Ancient Egypt and China.
 Egypt had a game, which was similar to Backgammon, known as Senet.

 Interestingly, this game is still played today.
 As for the Chinese, they played games like Keno and are known to have used gambling to help fund state projects and wars.
 One of these projects just so happens to be the Great Wall of China.